Challenges and Trends in Egocentric Vision: A Survey: Hybrid Understanding Tasks

 \subsection{Multiview Joint Understanding}

-As research on egocentric scene understanding deepens, researchers have gradually recognized the limitations of a single perspective and begun to explore the possibilities of multi-view joint understanding, shown in Fig. \ref{Multiview}.
-In recent years, a large number of studies have focused on the collaborative analysis of multi-view data, including both the joint processing of multiple egocentric images and the fusion of understanding between egocentric and exocentric data.
-Egocentric images are typically captured by head-mounted devices such as AR glasses or action cameras, while exocentric images are sourced from horizontally mounted cameras, surveillance equipment, or top-view devices such as drones.
+As egocentric scene understanding advances, researchers have increasingly explored multi-view joint understanding, as illustrated in Fig.~\ref{Multiview}.
+This includes both collaborative analysis of multiple egocentric views and integration with exocentric (third-person) data captured by static or aerial cameras.

-In the task of multi-view joint understanding, the core challenge lies in achieving alignment and knowledge transfer between egocentric (Ego) and exocentric (Exo) perspectives to extract viewpoint-invariant feature representations.
-This cross-view feature alignment lays an important foundation for downstream tasks such as multi-view matching and view transformation.
-By integrating multimodal data from multiple perspectives, researchers can gain a deeper understanding of the semantic information in visual scenes.
-However, this semantic alignment faces multiple challenges.
+A core challenge lies in aligning egocentric and exocentric perspectives to learn viewpoint-invariant features for downstream tasks such as cross-view matching and transformation.
 First, there are significant visual differences between Ego and Exo perspectives.
 Even when recording the same activity synchronously, the focus of attention varies greatly between perspectives.
 The egocentric view emphasizes the wearer's hand movements and object interactions, while the exocentric view provides more comprehensive background information and global context.
 Second, existing methods are mostly limited to coarse-grained action recognition, making it difficult to achieve fine-grained alignment of action stages.
 Additionally, obtaining precisely annotated synchronized Ego-Exo paired data is costly, severely limiting the development of multi-view joint understanding research.